 The Sonoma Valley Airport

-Also known as the Schellville Airport, this property attracts airplane aficionados who enjoy viewing old aircraft and hobnobbing with others who have similar interests.
-The airport is a gathering place for locals and tourists.
+Also known as the Schellville Airport, this property attracts airplane aficionados who enjoy viewing old aircraft and hobnobbing with others who have similar interests; the Vintage Aircraft Co. offers the chance to soar in a biplane The airport is a gathering place for locals and tourists.
 The classic and vintage planes kept here are often open for inspection, with owners nearby eager to tell you all about their aircraft.

 Sonoma Valley Airport, 23980 Arnold Drive, Sonoma, 707-938-2444